hibernator11/eccch-use-cases/README.md

 <img src="imgs/workflow.png" width="100%">

 For the integration with the ECCCH, and its knowledge base, we have used several ontologies such as [CIDOC-CRM](https://cidoc-crm.org/), [Schema.org](https://schema.org/) and [Data Catalog Vocabulary (DCAT)](https://www.w3.org/TR/vocab-dcat-3/).
+In particular, the [CIDOCdig](https://cidoc-crm.org/crmdig) model for provenance metadata is interesting to describe the outputs of this work.
 Note that in this approach, and given that the ECCCH data model is still under development, we describe as main classes software (Jupyter Notebooks) and data.

 <img src="imgs/eccch-integration-steps.png" width="100%">